CCC 2025 - Zadar, Croatia

 Pages 309-322

 Abstract: The challenges of climate change and resource scarcity are significant for the construction sector.
-In particular, materials such as concrete and masonry produce high CO2 emissions and require large amounts of limited raw materials.
+In particular, materials such as concrete and masonry produce high CO? emissions and require large amounts of limited raw materials.
 There are currently no practical tools for assessing building materials against a wide range of sustainability ...

 Keywords: Automation, BIM, Lifecycle, Materials, Sustainability.